Arjun0703/eli5/README.md

 Cold start runs in under ~50ms on the edge; inference is billed per neuron via Cloudflare's pay-as-you-go model, so idle cost is zero.

-## Why this exists

-Building a throwaway AI feature end-to-end — UI, prompt, inference, deploy — in under an afternoon is exactly the kind of rapid-prototyping loop a customer-facing engineering team would use to test whether an LLM can actually solve a workflow before anyone invests real engineering time.
-This is my practice version of that loop.

 ## Run it locally

 ```bash